The Bankrate promise

 If you qualify, Andersen Global will pay $100 per month for up to five years.
 At the end of that term, it’ll also provide a lump-sum payment of $6,000 for a total of $12,000.
 The lump-sum payment is a huge incentive for employees to stick around for at least five years with the company.

-Chegg offers various educational services, including textbooks, online tutoring and more.
-The company’s student loan repayment assistance program favors employees at entry-level and manager-level positions, giving them up to $5,000 per year in assistance.
+Chegg offers educational services including textbooks, online tutoring and more.
+The company’s student loan repayment assistance program favors employees at entry- and manager-level positions, giving them up to $5,000 per year in assistance.

 As a student loan company, CommonBond’s efforts to help employees pay down their student loan debt feel natural.